 Try Some New Drinks

-As our fellow participants were drinking water (unless they paid for it), Marty and I were sipping Aperol Spritz, delicious lattes, ice-cold Italian beer, and wonderful Italian wine, and Limoncello.
-If you haven’t tried limoncello or Aperol Spritz, you need to!
+As our fellow participants were drinking water (unless they paid for it), Marty and I sipped Aperol Spritz, delicious lattes, ice-cold Italian beer, wonderful Italian wine, and Limoncello.
+These perfectly accompanied our delicious tastings, especially the cured meat and street food!

-We first experienced limoncello while in Capri and we loved it!
+We first experienced limoncello while in Capri, and we loved it!

 Adding the drinks truly made this the best food tour ever!
+Especially when you combine it with a great wine tasting or two!

-Happy Travels, Friends!!! 🙂
+Happy Travels, Friends!!!

 Check Out Our Other Italy Posts: